ESQVR/mastermind/README.md

 2. -c: [CODE]		Manually set the secret code (4 digits: 0-8).
 3. -t: [ATTEMPTS]	Manually set the maximum number of guesses (0-99).

-COMMANDLINE FLAG FORMATS:
+COMMAND LINE FLAG FORMATS:
-"Help" can only be used by itself, the two other options may be used together, or seperately.
+"Help" can only be used by itself, the two other options may be used together, or separately.

 ./my_mastermind --help
 ./my_mastermind [FLAG] [VALUE] ...
 [FLAG] [VALUE]